 The 29 publications with polycrisis in the context are academic works that mention the polycrisis in the abstract or in the content.
-To attain a deeper understanding of the articles, books and book chapters included in this collection, we proceeded with the same labelization work.
-This highlighted that the topics in this collection are the same as the one in the "polycrisis in the title" s collection, but with an accent on European polycrisis.
-On the other hand, only a few writing elaborates on solutions to the crisis and none describes how to do research about it, but they rather analyze its effect and describe them.
+To attain a deeper understanding of the articles, books and books chapters included in this collection, we proceeded with the same labelization work.
+This highlighted that the topics in this collection are the same as the one in the "polycrisis in the title" s collection, but with an accent on the European polycrisis.
+In the opposite, only few writing elaborates on solutions to the crisis and none describes how to do research about it, but they rather analyze its effect and describe them.